qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

     display(exp_data.figure(0))

-The fit results and associated parameters are accessed with :meth:`~.ExperimentData.analysis_results`:
+The analysis results resulting from the fit are accessed with :meth:`~.ExperimentData.analysis_results`:

 .. jupyter-execute::